-VirtualHome [41] is a multi-agent platform that supports simulated household tasks in multiple embodied environments.
-We adopted 20 household tasks from two environments, e.g., "Put salmon into the fridge," and five satisfiable constraints for each task, e.g., "You must close the fridge if you have ever opened it." (detailed example tasks could be found in Appendix E) All constraints fall in avoidance and trigger patterns formulated by Menghi et al. [42].
+VirtualHome [39] is a multi-agent platform that supports simulated household tasks in multiple embodied environments.
+We adopted 20 household tasks from two environments, e.g., "Put salmon into the fridge," and five satisfiable constraints for each task, e.g., "You must close the fridge if you have ever opened it."
+All constraints fall in avoidance and trigger patterns formulated by Menghi et al. [40].
 Task difficulty is controlled as each task is accompanied by an in-context example that has the exact ground truth action sequence with only the goal specification paraphrased, and all tasks are ensured to be achievable under the constraints, to draw a fair comparison on the ability to reason about safety constraints between different systems.
 During the experiment, we access the simulator for information such as locations and states of objects for truth values.